laurenchen0631/English-Learning/articles/201908/20190812/Fractal Patterns Offer Clues Universes Origin.md

 		> 普遍現象 |A nature or essence signified by a general term.|
 		> 通用文法規則 |A universal grammatical rule or linguistic feature.|
 	- plasma, plasm
-		> 血漿；乳漿 |The colourless fluid part of blood, lymph, or milk, in which corpuscles or fat globules are suspended.|
+		> 血漿/乳漿 |The colourless fluid part of blood, lymph, or milk, in which corpuscles or fat globules are suspended.|
 		> 電漿 |An ionized gas consisting of positive ions and free electrons in proportions resulting in more or less no overall electric charge, typically at low pressures (as in the upper atmosphere and in fluorescent lamps) or at very high temperatures (as in stars and nuclear fusion reactors)| the current passed through a column of plasma
 		> 等離子氣體 |A substance analogous to ionized-gas plasma, consisting of mobile charged particles (such as a molten salt or the electrons within a metal).|
 		> 深綠玉髓 |A bright green, translucent variety of quartz used in mosaic and for other decorative purposes.|